worsteggs/InfoScan_readthedocs/content/installation.rst

 Download example data
 -----------------------

-InfoScan provide some example data for the user to test.If want to do so, you should download the example data, and decompress these files into the same directory of InfoScan.
+InfoScan provide some example data (mouse) for the user to test.
+If want to do so, you should download the example data, and decompress these files into the same directory of InfoScan.

 `Download example data <https://rna.sysu.edu.cn/InfoScan/download/data.rar>`_